keshavagarwal17/Submission/README.md

               All the created quizzes can be viewed on the dashhboard.
             </li>
             <li>
-              Once the quiz is created the teacher can circulate the quiz within an already created batch of students.
+              Once the quiz is created, the teacher can circulate the quiz within an already created batch of students.
             </li>
             <li>
-              At the students end, all you require is a smartphone with incoming sms facility.
+              At the students end, all you require is a smartphone with incoming and outgoing sms facility.
             </li>
             <li>